joyent/conch-api/docs/modules/conch-plugin-jsonvalidator.md

 sub endpoint ($c) {
     my $body = $c->validate_input('MyInputDefinition');

-    [ ... ]
+    ...

-    $c->status_with_validation(200, MyOutputDefinition => $ret);
 }
 ```

 # DESCRIPTION

 Conch::Plugin::JsonValidator provides an optional manner to validate input and
-output from a Mojo controller against JSON Schema.
+output from a Mojo controller against a JSON Schema.

 The `validate_input` helper uses the provided schema definition to validate
 **JUST** the incoming JSON request.
 Headers and query parameters **ARE NOT**
 validated.
 If the data fails validation, a 400 status is returned to user
 with an error payload containing the validation errors.

-The `status_with_validation` helper validates the outgoing data against the
-provided schema definition.
-If the data validates, `status` is called, using
-the provided status code and data.
-If the data validation fails, a
-`Mojo::Exception` is thrown, returning a 500 to the user.

 # SCHEMAS